Are you looking for fun listening activities for children to do at home or in the classroom?

 4. I Went to the Zoo and I Saw a…

-At first, this may be tricky, but with time you will be amazed at how many animals kids can remember.
+At first, this may be tricky, but with time, you will be amazed at how many animals kids can remember.

-This game can be varied with any list e.g. I went to the shop and I bought a…” or “In my fruit salad there is a…”
+This game can be varied with any list, e.g. I went to the shop and I bought a…” or “In my fruit salad there is a…”

 5. Which One is the Odd One Out?

-Which one is the odd one out is a category game that develops listening for a particular piece of information.
+‘Which one is the odd one out?’ is a category game that helps children listen for specific information.

 Say a string of words that are part of a particular theme or category.
 Insert one word into the set that does not belong and ask kids to identify the word that doesn’t belong.